-Duck vs. Duck
+Duck vs. Duck: Selecting the Right Duck

-First order of business: make sure I've got the right duck for the job.
+First order of business: Make sure I've got the right duck for the job.
 Traditionally, the Pekin breed from Nanjing is the duck of choice.
 With its small stature, deep flavor, and relatively low-fat skin, it's the ideal candidate for ultimate crispness (the more fat you've got, the harder it is to render it all out to a crisp state).
 Luckily, most of the ducks available in this country are variants of that breed.
 But are all Pekin ducks created equally?